7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 add to distage-example

 - how to setup graalvm native image with distage
-- how to debug dump graphs and render to graphviz [Actually, we have a GUI component now, can we show em there???]
+- how to debug dump graphs and render to graphviz [Actually, we have a GUI component now, can we show em there??_]
 */
 ```